Gitnameisname/DLED-NACA-4-GUI/README.md

 # DLED-NACA-4-GUI
 NACA 4-digit Airfoil Design Program with GUI

-- To run these codes, you needs python3, PyQT5, and tensorflow(CPU version is possible)
+- To run these codes, you need python3, PyQT5, and tensorflow(CPU version is possible)

 1. Do not change Input files(input.txt, Xfoil setting.txt)
 2. Run "NACA4_UI_v2_65.py"